Siobhan Lane Counsellor, Psychosexual Therapist & Supervisor

 All sessions are 50 minutes

-Payments by cash at each session or bank transfer before session
+Payments by cash at each session or bank transfer 24hrs before for all online/telephone sessions.

 I appreciate for some people daytime appointments can be difficult, therefore I can offer later appointments between 6pm-8pm, however evening appointments will incur an extra fee of £5 per session.